 Pro Tip: To prevent new weed growth, do not till the soil after applying herbicide.

 It’s time to let your wildflowers loose!
 Scatter your seed on a windless day so your seeds germinate in the right place.

-Calculate how much seed you need based on the area of your seedbed: The suggested seeding rate for most wildflowers is ½ pound of seed per 1,000 square feet, or 80 seeds per square foot.
-So, if you want a 2,000-square-foot wildflower garden, you’ll need one pound of seed.
+Calculate how much seed you need based on the area of your seedbed: The suggested seeding rate for most wildflowers is ½ pound of seed per 1,000 square feet or 80 seeds per square foot.
+So, if you want a 2,000-square-foot wildflower garden, you’ll need 1 pound of seed.